'New strategy': Politicians in crisis refuse calls to resign - WTMJ

 As president, Trump would respond to one burgeoning scandal after another by constantly moving ahead, making it harder for the public to linger on one issue for too long, even if that meant stirring up fresh controversy on another topic.

 The pressure on Gaetz is mounting.
-A hearing Thursday revealed that one of his political allies, Joel Greenberg, is working toward a plea deal with federal investigators, which could add to Gaetz’s legal jeopardy.
+A hearing Thursday revealed that one of his political allies, Joel Greenberg, is working toward a plea deal with federal investigators.
+The House Ethics Committee said Friday it has opened an investigation of Gaetz.

 For now, though, the congressman appears to be emulating the former president’s approach and appealing to his most loyal supporters.
 The group sponsoring the Friday event at which he’ll speak also organized the Jan.
 6 “March for Trump” rally in Washington that ended with a mob storming the U.S. Capitol in a deadly insurrection.